You are here

 This page provides information for vendors with existing agreements with eHLbc and for vendors interested in working with the consortium in the future.

-eHLbc Member Institutions
+eHLbc Member Organizations

 eHLbc licenses health resources on behalf of 24 public post-secondary colleges, institutes, and universities, four private colleges, institutes, and universities, three government ministries, eight health authorities, two regulatory colleges, and eight health organizations.
-These institutions are grouped into tiers according to type and size of institution.
+These institutions are grouped into tiers according to type and size of organization.
 Visit Members for more information.

 eHLbc Licensing Principles